‘Low efficiency’: Only 23 Tomahawk missiles out of 59 reached Syrian airfield, Russian MoD says

 “We hope that this offensive was in no way coordinated with the US,” the ministry said.

 “A number of measures aimed at strengthening and improving the effectiveness of the Syrian air defense system will be implemented in the near future in order to protect the vital parts of the Syrian infrastructure,” Konashenkov said.

-Posted by Jim W. Dean, Managing Editor on May 18, 2017, With 2696 Reads Filed under World.
+Posted by Jim W. Dean, Managing Editor on May 18, 2017, With 2717 Reads Filed under World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.